ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

   clusterLabel: region=apac
 ```

-This managedClusterSet includes all clusters with label `region=apac`, so the cluster admin could use this managedClusterSet to select all clusters in apac, then apply a certain configuration to these clusters.
+This managedClusterSet includes all clusters with label `region=apac`, so the cluster admin could use this managedClusterSet to select all clusters in apac region, then apply a certain configuration to these clusters.

 ### As a SRE team member, I want to create a managedClusterSet for Disaster Recovery purposes.
 The managedClusterSet should select two or more clusters in different regions.
-1. Cluster admin should give SRE team member the following permissions
+1. Cluster admin should give SRE team members the following permissions
-- `create`, `update`, `delete` permission for ManagedClusters
+- `create`, `update`, `delete` permissions for ManagedClusters
-- `create`, `update`, `delete` permission for subresource `managedclusters/label` with value `clusterAttribute=backup`
+- `create`, `update`, `delete` permissions for subresource `managedclusters/label` with value `clusterAttribute=backup`
-- `create`, `update`, `delete` permission for ManagedClustersets
+- `create`, `update`, `delete` permissions for ManagedClustersets
 - `create` permission for subresource `managedclusterset/clusterLabel` with value `clusterAttribute=backup`

+The permissions should be like:
 ```yaml
 kind: ClusterRole
 apiVersion: rbac.authorization.k8s.io/v1